lead-free/lead-free.github.io/embedded_debugging/index.md

 ## Afterword

+In case your favorite openocd repository is missing the latest stm configurations, you can check [*st's openocd fork*](https://github.com/STMicroelectronics/OpenOCD) (configs are in `tcl/` folder).

 > **Help Me Improve**
 > I am learning to write meaningful documentation.
 I hope you enjoyed this post, please help me back by emailing some feedback!
 > - Is information clear, correct and up to date?